The Pros and Cons of Doing Business in Vietnam

 The vast talent pool in the country is also an appeal of doing business in Vietnam.
 It boasts a young and dynamic workforce with a large population of over 96 million, including a substantial number of well-educated and skilled professionals.

-With a literate working-age population of 97%, a substantial tech talent pool of 400,000 engineers, and an annual production of 50,000 IT graduates, Vietnam offers a competitive labor market.
+With a literate working-age population of 97%, a substantial tech talent pool of 400,000 engineers, and an annual production of 50,000 IT graduates, the country is brimming with potential.
+Something worth noticing in Vietnam is that the low operating cost is a result of the abundant but not as skilled labor force compared to other countries in the region.

 For example, building an offshore IT team in Vietnam is notably more cost-efficient, with savings ranging from 15% to 50% compared to Thailand or Malaysia.
-Vietnamese developers are renowned for their professionalism, strong technical abilities, and effective English communication skills.
+Yet, Vietnamese developers are widely considered professional, with strong technical abilities and respectable English proficiency.

 Expanding Middle Class